Accenture: Controversies

+Rotterdam welfare risk score system

+In 2017, Accenture developed for Rotterdam a risk score system for the 30,000 inhabitant benefiting from welfare.
+In 2023, Wired and Lighthouse Reports reported that the algorithm was discriminating based on ethnicity and gender, and found "fundamental flaws that made the system both inaccurate and unfair", concluding that "it performs little better than random selection", while ingesting 315 data points like the length of the last romantic relationship, gender and age.

 Incorporation in a tax haven

 In October 2002, the Congressional General Accounting Office (GAO) identified Accenture as one of four publicly traded federal contractors that were incorporated in a tax haven.
 The other three, unlike Accenture, were incorporated in the United States before they re-incorporated in a tax haven, thereby lowering their US taxes.
 Critics such as former CNN journalist Lou Dobbs, reported Accenture's decision to incorporate in Bermuda was a US tax avoidance ploy, because they viewed Accenture as having been a US-based company.
-The GAO itself did not characterize Accenture as having been a US-based company; it stated that "prior to incorporating in Bermuda, Accenture was operating as a series of related partnerships and corporations under the control of its partners through the mechanism of contracts with a Swiss coordinating entity."
+The GAO itself did not characterise Accenture as having been a US-based company; it stated that "prior to incorporating in Bermuda, Accenture was operating as a series of related partnerships and corporations under the control of its partners through the mechanism of contracts with a Swiss coordinating entity."

 In 2009 Accenture shifted its incorporation to Ireland.

-UK NHS technology project
+UK NHS contracts

 Accenture engaged in an IT overhaul project for the British National Health Service (NHS) in 2003, making headlines when it withdrew from the contract in 2006 over disputes related to delays and cost overruns.
 The government of the United Kingdom ultimately abandoned the project five years later for the same reasons.

+In 2018-2019, NHS Digital awarded multiple contracts for a total a £33 millions to Accenture, 15% of its total operating budget of £218 millions, as well as 20% in 2019-2020, despite two members of the NHS Digital board being previously employed by the company and still holding shares at the time.
+Matthew Swindells, Deputy Chief Executive of the NHS until 2019 was hired by Accenture immediately after his resignation.

+False Claims Act Allegations

+In September 2011, Accenture agreed to pay the United States $63.675 millions to resolve allegations brought to light by two whistleblowers that it "received kickbacks for its recommendations of hardware and software to the government, fraudulently inflated prices and rigged bids in connection with federal information technology contracts".